In This Article

 Normal RBCs are round and flexible, allowing them to easily move around the blood vessels.
 People with sickle cell anemia have deformed RBCs.

-Some of their RBCs are shaped like a sickle.
+Some of their RBCs are shaped like sickles.
 These sickle cells are often sticky and rigid, blocking blood flow.

 Symptoms may include: